[Coronavirus] Anti-mask protesters pose challenge for EU authorities

 "A lot of the disinformation is often not even verifiably false.
 It is very contextual.
 So real events, real pictures, or real facts are put in a context that they give either a wrong impression or support a certain narrative," the source added.

-And in the meantime, EU authorities could also help by sending a clearer message of their own, Bristielle said.
+And in the meantime, EU authorities could help by sending out a clearer message, Bristielle said.

-"In France, the government first said masks were ineffective, or even that they could be dangerous if you wore them them the wrong way, but now they are making them mandatory," he said.
+"In France, the government first said masks were ineffective, or even dangerous, but now they are mandatory," he said.

-"In times like these, the government needs to have one clear position," he said.
+"In times like these, the government needs to have one clear position," he added.

-"Uncertainty due to conflicting advice is likely to fuel belief in conspiracy theories," Douglas said.
+"Uncertainty due to conflicting advice is likely to fuel conspiracy theories," Douglas said.